-His recent work has commissioned Meadows to orchestrate and conduct the music of Ingrid Jensen (one of NYC's finest trumpeters) for a sold out show with Jensen at Ronnie Scott's Jazz Club.
-Earlier this year he was also commissioned by the 2016 Gateshead International Jazz Festival he saw his hour-long Lifecycles suite come to life with a sixty-piece collaboration between the Royal Northern Sinfonia and Jambone Big Band.
+His recent work has commissioned Meadows to orchestrate and conduct the music of Ingrid Jensen (one of NYC's finest trumpeters) for a sold out show at Ronnie Scott's Jazz Club.
+He was also commissioned by the 2016 Gateshead International Jazz Festival he saw his hour-long Lifecycles suite come to life with a sixty-piece collaboration between the Royal Northern Sinfonia and Jambone Big Band.

 2016: Lifecycles (Suite) (re:arranged) – Royal Northern Sinfonia + Jambone Big Band.
 (Commissioned by the Gateshead International Jazz Festival).